Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-In order to perform the path integration without overcounting it is necessary to make a gauge fixing.
-For example we may use the conformal gauge
+where, in order to carry the path integration avoiding overcounting, we need to fix the gauge.
+We may use the conformal gauge

-where $\hat{g}_{ab}$ is a fiducial metric.
-Since the action is also invariant under diffeomorphisms we have to integrate not over all $\hat{g}_{ab}$ but only over those that are not related by a world-sheet diffeomorphism.
-In fact it can be shown that the gauge slice we have to choose is a finite-dimensional space \cite{D'Hoker-Phong}, the moduli space of Riemann surfaces.
+where $\widehat{g}_{ab}$ is some fiducial metric.
+Since the action is also diffeomorphism-invariant, we have to integrate only over those metric~$\widehat{g}_{ab}$ not related by world-sheet diffeomorphisms.
+Luckily, it can be shown that the class of gauge-equivalent metrics is a finite-dimensional space~\cite{D'Hoker-Phong}, the moduli space of Riemann surfaces.

-The gauge fixing with respect to the group of diffeomorphisms is made using Fadeev-Popov ghosts.
-After factoring out the volume of the group of diffeomorphisms we are left with:
+Gauge fixing with respect to diffeomorphisms is implemented using Faddeev-Popov ghosts.
+After factoring out the divergent volume of the group of diffeomorphisms,~${\rm Vol\,}({\rm Diff})$ we find the expression